StefFrustagli/board_gamers_vault/README.md

-# The Board Games Vault
+# The Boardgames Shelf

 Developer: Stefania Frustagli

 ## Website Overview

+Welcome to my board game marketplace!
+This e-commerce platform is designed to connect board game enthusiasts looking to buy and sell used board games.
+Whether you’re clearing out your collection or searching for that rare gem, this site provides a user-friendly experience to meet your needs.

+Sellers can list their board games, complete with details and images, and specify their location, making it easier for buyers to find games available nearby.
+My goal is to foster a community of gamers who can trade, sell, and discover new games with ease.

-#### Why a Board Games Vault?
+#### Why The Boardgame Shelf?

-IT DOESNT LOOK LIKE THERE IS A DECENT WEBSITE WHERE TO SELL USED BOARD GAMES AND create a catalogue of board games owned.
-SO I DECIDED TO CREATE AN E-COMMERCE TO ALLOW USERS TO SELL THEIR OWN BOARD GAMES.
-SELLERS CAN ADD THEIR LOCATION SO THAT BUYERS CAN SEE IF THE TRANSACTION IS POSSIBLE.
+The idea for this application stemmed from a clear gap in the market.
+There isn’t a dedicated, comprehensive website where board game enthusiasts can easily buy and sell used board games while managing their collections.
+Current platforms are fragmented and often lack the specific features needed by the board gaming community.
+By creating this e-commerce site, I aim to provide a centralized solution.

+My long term plan is to enable users to:
+- Sell Used Board Games: list pre-owned games for sale;
+- Discover Nearby Sellers: find games from sellers in a certain area;
-A future development will allow users to create their own database, public or private, where to catalogue the games they owe, the games they want to sell, the games they wish to buy, the games they played and reviewing games.
+- Catalogue Collections: in future updates, users will be able to create and manage databases of the games they own, want to sell, wish to buy, and have played;
+- Review and Share: write reviews and share the gaming experiences with the community.

+I would like to create a vibrant marketplace and community for board game lovers, making it easier to buy, sell, and manage board games in one place.

-View the live project [here]().
+View the live project [here](https://the-boardgame-shelf-e0153506acf8.herokuapp.com/).

-## Table of Contents DA MODIFICARE
+## Table of Contents

 - [Website Overview](#website-overview)
 - [Project background](#project-background)